harbor

 Viewing registered benchmarks

-harbor datasets list
+harbor dataset list

-Running a benchmark from the registry
+Running a benchmark

-harbor run -d terminal-bench@2.0 -m "<model>" -a "<agent>"
+harbor run -d terminal-bench/terminal-bench-2 -m "<model>" -a "<agent>"

-To evaluate on SWE-Bench Verified:
+SWE-Bench Verified:

-harbor run -d swe-bench-verified@1.0 -m "<model>" -a "<agent>"
+harbor run -d swe-bench/swe-bench-verified -m "<model>" -a "<agent>"

 Running a local dataset